funador/react-auth-client/README.md

 Facebook requires all apps interacting with their api (including those in development) to be served over https.
 This means you will need to run create-react-app in https mode.
 Plus set up certificates for your server.
 Go ahead and get yourself a cup of coffee.
 This could take a minute.

 #### OS X
-To add https to localhost [follow these instructions](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec) (OS X).
+To add https to localhost [follow these instructions](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec).

 You will also need to manually add the https certificate to Chrome as [described here](https://www.comodo.com/support/products/authentication_certs/setup/mac_chrome.php).